ax.utils

 A decorator to wrap all __eq__ methods to ensure that the inputs are of the right type.

-ax.utils.common.equality.object_attribute_dicts_equal(one_dict: Dict[str, Any], other_dict: Dict[str, Any], skip_db_id_check: bool = False) bool[source]
+ax.utils.common.equality.object_attribute_dicts_equal(one_dict: dict[str, Any], other_dict: dict[str, Any], skip_db_id_check: bool = False) bool[source]

 Utility to check if all items in attribute dicts of two Ax objects are the same.